 What's new for 2015?

-~ The gardens and garden centre open April 5th.
+~ The gardens and garden centre open in early April.
 Thousands of bulbs will be blooming from generally the 3rd week in April until Mother's Day.
 Our spring flowering trees such as magnolias, dogwoods, redbuds among others will be ushering in the spring season.

 ~ The fountain display will feature 114 fountains choreographed to brand new music, composed by Darren this winter.
 Two unique fountain displays are sure to entertain visitors of all ages.
-Check out our calendar of events when each of the themed programs begin.
+Check out our calendar of events when each of the themed programs begins.

-~ Like most gardens, they continue to evolve.
-More projects are ongoing and many new features will be added continually throughout this year and beyond.
+~ Like most gardens, they continue to evolve and have many more plantings including approximately 150 varieties of lily bulbs.
+More projects are ongoing including a walk in aviary over nearly 7, 000 sq. ft and many new features will be added continually throughout this year and beyond.

 ~ We are now carrying perennials in the garden centre.

 With so much to see and explore, we hope you can join us for an afternoon or even make a day of it.
 Whether you're looking for that special plant, want to see our fountains choreographed to music or just planning a day trip adventure to relax in a quiet atmosphere near a waterfall or our new two-acre pond, Whistling Gardens will create memorable experiences and cater to the senses.

 Our Garden Centre continues to offer the largest selection of conifers in the country and unusual woody treasures.
 For several years already, Whistling Gardens has attracted collectors and gardeners across several provinces and the US.
 We are proud that we have been referred as the "go to" garden centre for new and unique plants.

 Check Back Regularly - NEW 2015 UPDATES & ANNOUNCEMENTS EACH MONTH!